Elliptic curves and finitely generated Galois groups

-can be bounded, using the Riemann-Hurwitz theorem, in terms of $n$ and $\deg(\bar f)$.
-By the Riemann hypothesis for curves over finite fields, the number of $\F_p$-points on $X$ is $(1+o(1))p$.
-Now $X$ admits a cover of the projective line of degree $2^d \le 2^n$ such that every $\bar u_0\in \F_p$ which is not in the ramification locus of $X\to \P^1$ satisfies the stated condition if and only if the preimage of $\bar u_0$ consists of $2^d$ points defined over $\F_p$.
+By the Riemann hypothesis for geometrically irreducible curves over finite fields, the number of $\F_p$-points on $X$ is $(1+o(1))p$.
+Now $X$ admits a cover of the projective line of degree $2^r \le 2^h$ such that the image $\xi$ of any point of $X(\F_p)$ in $\P^1(\F_p)$ is either $\infty$, a ramification point of the cover, or an element $\xi\in \F_p$ satisfying the desired quadratic residue conditions.
 The lemma follows. \end{proof}